 Menopause is defined as the time at which a woman has her last menstrual cycle, due to the ovaries ceasing production of the hormones estrogen and progesterone.
-The average age of menopause is 51 years, though it can occur earlier or later.
+The

 While menopause affects each woman differently, symptoms may include hot flashes, trouble sleeping, changes in mood, and vaginal and bladder problems.

 On the surface, it may appear that aging is the cause of menopause, given that it is a natural process that occurs later in life.
 But Steve Horvath, of the David Geffen School of Medicine at the University of California-Los Angeles (UCLA) and senior author of both studies, notes that, for decades, researchers have debated whether the opposite might be true.